Skip to main content

 • “Replayability & extras: with multiple endings, each playthrough offers fresh discoveries, including rooms that change position, adding new twists and scares.”

 Players find the grinding aspect of the game to be tedious, particularly due to slow navigation and repetitive backtracking in the mansion's maze-like layout.
-While features like color-coded rooms and a rewind function improve the experience, many still recommend using a walkthrough to minimize frustration and enhance enjoyment of the story and survival elements.
-Overall, patience is essential, especially during intense moments that disrupt normal gameplay.
+While features like color-coded rooms and a rewind option enhance the experience, many still feel that patience is required to overcome the game's pacing issues, often relying on walkthroughs to streamline their progress.
+Overall, the grind can detract from the enjoyment, but some players appreciate the story and survival elements enough to push through.

 • “Watching Jennifer slowly amble about rooms can be pretty tedious.”